Terms and Conditions for Virtual Energy Management (VEM) Service

 7. Confidentiality

-7.1 The Client agrees to keep confidential any proprietary or confidential information disclosed by the Provider.
+7.1 The Client agrees to keep confidential any proprietary or confidential information disclosed by the Provider during the provision of the Service.

-7.2 The Provider agrees to keep confidential any proprietary or confidential information disclosed by the Client.
+7.2 The Provider agrees to keep confidential any proprietary or confidential information provided by the Client during the provision of the Service.

 8. Governing Law and Jurisdiction

-8.1 This Agreement shall be governed by and construed in accordance with UK law.
+8.1 This Agreement shall be governed by and construed in accordance with the laws of United Kingdom.

 9. Entire Agreement